DaneVass/BARtab/README.md

     Trimming arguments:
       --constants                Which constant regions flanking barcode to search for in reads: up, down or both.
-                                 "all" runs all 3 modes and combines the results.
-                                 Single-cell mode always runs with "all". <up, down, both, all> [default = 'up'] --upconstant               Sequence of upstream constant region [default = 'CGATTGACTA'] // SPLINTR 1st gen upstream constant region
+                                 "all" runs all 3 modes and combines the results. <up, down, both, all> [default = 'up'] --upconstant               Sequence of upstream constant region [default = 'CGATTGACTA'] // SPLINTR 1st gen upstream constant region
       --downconstant             Sequence of downstream constant region [default = 'TGCTAATGCG'] // SPLINTR 1st gen downstream constant region
       --up_coverage              Number of bases of the upstream constant that must be covered by the sequence [default = 3] --down_coverage            Number of bases of the downstream constant that must be covered by the sequence [default = 3]
-      --constantmismatches       Proportion of mismatched bases allowed in constant regions [default = 0.1] --min_readlength           Minimum read length [default = 20] --barcode_length           Length of barcode if it is the same for all barcodes.
+      --constantmismatches       Proportion of mismatched bases allowed in constant regions [default = 0.1] --min_readlength           Minimum read length [default = 20] --barcode_length           Optional.
+Length of barcode if it is the same for all barcodes.
 If constant regions are trimmed on both ends, reads are filtered for this length.
                                     If either constant region is trimmed, this is the maximum sequence length.
                                     If barcode_length is set, alignments to the middle of a barcode sequence are filtered out.